NUDelta/nu-cserg/index.markdown

 layout: home
 ---

 The Computer Science Education Reading Group at Northwestern University meets weekly to discuss publications and topics related to computing education.
+To suggest readings, please fill out [this form](https://forms.gle/iWcavjPhYqhLDZPXA).

 Graduate students and faculty from diverse disciplines are invited to join.
 Undergraduate students are also welcome and should reach out to [Caryn Tran](mailto:CarynTran2028@u.northwestern.edu).